-- Name and contact information for Reporting Commuter Benefits Coordinator - Contact information for an alternative contact person - Number of full-time employees and covered employees at each Bay Area worksite - The commuter benefit option that the employer will provide - Means used to notify employees about the commuter benefit and how to apply for the benefit
+- Name and contact information for Reporting Commuter Benefits Coordinator - Contact information for an alternative contact person - Number of full-time employees and covered employees at each Bay Area worksite - The commuter benefit option that the employer will provide - Means used to notify employees about the commuter benefit(s) and how to apply for the benefit

 Employers will also be required to provide updates to their registration information on an annual basis.
-Employers will receive an annual follow-up notice requesting that the employer confirm (or update, as needed) the data provided in the original registration submittal.

 Step 4.
-Notify employees about the commuter benefit that your company will provide and how to take advantage of the benefit, and make the benefit available.
+Notify employees about the commuter benefit(s) your company will provide and how to take advantage of the benefit, and make the benefit available.